List of Mega Monster Battle characters: Rei

 As a Reionics, Rei's initial monsters in his Battlenizer was Gomora, before he adopted Litra and Eleking during the series' progress.
 With other Reionics, Rei is subjected to the life-link rule with his monsters, thus would lose his life as well when one of them died in said battle, unless either Rei or his monsters sever their connections to save each other's lives.
 After Eleking's death by Grande's Tyrant, this caused Rei to succumb to his injuries until Kate upgraded his Battlenizer, allowing him to be on par with Grande's Tyrant.
 He was temporarily received Miclas by Ultraseven as a gratitude for saving him from the Armored Darkness until his final battle with Alien Reiblood.
 As Reimon, he is a mysterious alien who looks highly similar to Ultraman.
 He is the result of a fusion between an Alien Reiblood, and a human, Rei.
 When placed under extreme stress, he unleashes a Burst Mode (バーストモード, Bāsuto Mōdo), which also affects his Gomora.
 When in burst mode, his blue markings change to a crimson colour, black markings cross his body, and his eyes turn bright red.
 In this state, he becomes so powerful that he often loses his ability to tell his friends and enemies apart, but can be calmed back to his normal form with some effort.
 Reimon's attacks are the Sun Reionicrush (サンレイオニックラッシュ, San Reionikkurasshu) ray and a reviving ray, used to free and revive Ultraman.
 In the console game Ultra Coliseum, Reimon is capable of summoning a spectral version of himself to fight giant opponents.
-His finisher in the aforementioned game is Rei-MonsLoad (レイモンスロード, Rei Monsurōdo), summoning EX Gomora to perform EX Super Oscillatory Wave.
+His finisher in the aforementioned game is Rei-MonsLoad (レイモンスロード, Rei Monsurōdo), summoning EX Gomora to perform EX Super Oscillation Wave.